End-User License Agreement (“Agreement”)

 Policy regarding financial and non-financial interests

-- The IAOM logo and IAOM-US should be placed at the lower left-hand corner of each slide with IAOM information
+- The IAOM logo and IAOM-US should be placed at the lower left-hand corner of each slide

 - The title slide should note that the speaker is faculty of the IAOM-US